$\mathbb{Z}_2$ Vortex Crystal Candidate in the Triangular $S=1/2$ Quantum Antiferromagnet: Results

 Towards lower fields, there is a commensurate-incommensurate lock-in transition at $\mu_0 H_c \approx 0.95$~T. Below this point, the magnetic Bragg peaks split into sets of three incommensurate (IC) reflections, equally spaced around the H and K-points [Fig.\ref{fig:Diffraction}(a,b,f,g)].
-They move along the edges of the Brillouin zone, reaching $\mathbf{Q_1} \approx (0.35,0.35,l)$, $\mathbf{Q_2} \approx (0.3,0.35,l)$ and $\mathbf{Q_3} \approx (0.35,0.3,l)$ towards zero field.
-Note the intensity in both $l = 1/2$ and $l = 0$ planes, where the latter are no longer harmonics, but belong to a distinct secondary $\mathbf{q}$-vector.
-This is rather unusual given the direct AA-stacking geometry, perhaps hinting at some exchange anisotropy or further neighbor coupling between triangular planes.
-Both adopt the exact same IC shift, clearly indicating that these are Fourier components present in the same magnetic phase.
-The satellites around each commensurate position can be generated by applying three-fold rotations to a propagation vector $\mathbf{q}_{\rm IC} = (1/3+\delta,1/3+\delta,q_c)$ where $\delta(H)$ is the field-dependent IC shift [Fig.\ref{fig:Diffraction}(k)], resulting in $(1/3-2\delta,1/3+\delta,q_c)$ and $(1/3+\delta,1/3-2\delta,q_c)$.
-These three reciprocal lattice points are equivalent in the paramagnetic phase.
-Therefore, the zero-field ground state may be either a complex six-$\mathbf{q}$ magnetic order or a two-$\mathbf{q}$ structure with a trivial population of three-fold degenerate domains.
-We detect no changes in scattering intensity upon employing a field cooling or zero-field cooling protocol.
+They move along the edges of the Brillouin zone and may be indexed by a propagation vector $\mathbf{q} = (q_{\rm IC},q_{\rm IC},1/2)$, where $q_{\rm IC} \equiv 1/3 + \delta \simeq 0.35$~r.l.u. and $\delta$ is a field and temperature dependent IC shift.
+The magnetic texture spans 20 chemical cells in the triangular plane, corresponding to $a_{\rm m} \sim 143$~\AA.
+Symmetry imposes three degenerate arms of the $k$-vector star

+resulting in triplets of incommensurate peaks that could indicate either a multi-$\mathbf{q}$ structure or a trivial population of three-fold degenerate domains.